-^{27 &}lt;u>See Nasdaq Rule 7023(b)(2).
+&lt;sup>27 See Nasdaq Rule 7023(b)(2).

-\$100,000 per month for Nasdaq TotalView-Aggregated, 28 which is far greater than the proposed Enterprise Fee of \$30,000 per month for BZX Summary Depth.
+equitable and reasonable as the fees proposed are less than the enterprise fees currently charged for Nasdaq TotalView-Aggregated.
+Nasdaq charges an enterprise fee of \$100,000 per month for Nasdaq TotalView-Aggregated, 28 which is far greater than the proposed Enterprise Fee of \$20,000 per month for EDGA Summary Depth.
 In addition, the Enterprise Fee proposed by the Exchange could result in a fee reduction for recipient firms with a large number of Professional and Non-Professional Users.
-If a recipient firm has a smaller number of Professional Users of BZX Summary Depth, then it may continue using the per User structure and benefit from the per User Fee reductions.
-By reducing prices for recipient firms with a large number of Professional and Non-Professional Users, the Exchange believes that more firms may choose to receive and to distribute BZX Summary Depth, thereby expanding the distribution of this market data for the benefit of investors.
+If a recipient firm has a smaller number of Professional Users of EDGA Summary Depth, then it may continue using the per User structure and benefit from the per User Fee reductions.
+By reducing prices for recipient firms with a large number of Professional and Non-Professional Users, the Exchange believes that more firms may choose to receive and to distribute EDGA Summary Depth, thereby expanding the distribution of this market data for the benefit of investors.

 The Exchange further believes that the proposed Enterprise Fee is reasonable because it will simplify reporting for certain recipients that have large numbers of Professional and Non-Professional Users.
 Firms that pay the proposed Enterprise Fee will not have to report the number of Users on a monthly basis as they currently do, but rather will only have to count natural person users every six months, which is a significant reduction in administrative burden.
-Finally, the Exchange believes that it is equitable and not unfairly discriminatory to establish an Enterprise Fee because it reduces the Exchange's costs and the Distributor's administrative burdens in tracking and auditing large numbers of Users.
+Finally, the Exchange believes that it is equitable and not unfairly discriminatory to establish an Enterprise Fee because it reduces